One-of-a-Kind Maya Angelou

 Material: Vinyl with mask face made of T-shirt transfer molded over polymer clay

-Marks: ©BIG BEAUTIFUL / DOLLS INC. 2000 (on the head); BIG / BEAUTIFUL / DOLLS / INC./ ©2001 (on the back)
+Marks: (On the head) ©BIG BEAUTIFUL / DOLLS INC. 2000; (on the back) BIG / BEAUTIFUL / DOLLS / INC. / ©2001

 Height: 12 inches

-Hair/Eyes/Mouth: Black rooted hair pulled up in a curly ponytail/printed photo face of Maya Angelou
+Hair, Eyes, Mouth: Black rooted hair pulled up in a curly ponytail, printed photo face of Maya Angelou

-Clothes: Two-piece blue dress with matching headwrap made by the late doll collector/blogger/doll storyteller Vanessa Morrison, five beaded necklaces of light blue, red, and dark blue; and five silicone bracelets in various shades of blue.
+Clothes: Two-piece blue dress with matching headwrap made by the late doll collector/blogger/doll storyteller Vanessa Morrison, five beaded necklaces of light blue, red, and dark blue; and five silicone bracelets in various shades of blue

 Other: Dasia by Big Beautiful Dolls, Inc. was used to create this one-of-a-kind Maya Angelou doll.
 A photograph of Maya Angelou was printed and transferred onto dark T-shirt transfer paper and ironed onto a white T-shirt.
-The transfer was next attached to a thin polymer clay mold of the original doll’s face.
-The doll holds a mock copy of Maya Angelou’s seventh and final autobiography, Mom & Me & Mom.
+The transfer was attached to a thin polymer clay mold of the original doll’s face.
+Stud earrings inserted into pre-placed holes in the photo-face-covered face mold and into the doll’s ears hold the removable face in place over the doll’ original face.

 Slideshow (Use the right or left arrow to view the slideshow).